-In normal operation the actual values (large numbers) and set values (small numbers) for voltage, current, power and resistance on the DC input are displayed.
-The actual and set of resistance are only displayed while resistance mode is active.
+In normal operation the DC output values (large numbers) and set values (small numbers) for voltage, current and power are displayed.
+The resistance set value of the simulated, variable internal resistance and its actual value are only visible while resistance mode is activated.

-When the DC input is switched on the actual regulation mode is displayed as CV, CC, CP or CR, next to the corresponding actual value, as shown in the figure above exemplary with CC.
+When the DC output is switched on the actual regulation mode is displayed as CV, CC, CP or CR, next to the corresponding actual values, as shown in the figure above.

 The set values can be adjusted with the rotary knobs next to the display screen or can be entered directly via the touchscreen.
 When adjusting with the knobs, pushing the knob will select the digit to be changed.
-Logically, the values are increased by clockwise turning and decreased by anti-clockwise turning.
+Logically, the values are increased by clockwise turning and decreased by anti-clockwise rotation.